Ali00000007/webprogramming_coursework/README.md

 The response talked about making a blob, and then generating a link for it.
 This response did not help at all because I had no idea what a blob was or how to generate a link for it.
-Instead I just went on youtube looked up a tutorial and implemented the knowledge I learnt from the tutorial to fit the needs of this project.
+Therefore I just went on youtube looked up a tutorial and implemented the knowledge I learnt from the tutorial to fit the needs of this project.

 ### Prompts to develop inline editing
 To create the inline participant name editor: